cleanappio/cleanapp_back_end_v2/README.md

 ```
 ./setup.sh
 ```
-5. When doing it, you will be asked to set the DB passwords:

-* MYSQL_ROOT_PASSWORD for MySQL root user password.
-* MYSQL_APP_PASSWORD for MySQL password for the API server.
-* MYSQL_READER_PASSWORD for MySQL password for database reading/import.

 It should be up and running now.
-If not, contact eldarm@cleanapp.io

 ## Operations